Training March 19, 2026

 You do not need a complicated program.
 These three movements cover the patterns that matter most for the golf swing, and all three can be done with minimal equipment.

 Squat to Box.
-This is a controlled squat where you sit back to a box or bench before standing back up.
+A controlled squat where you sit back to a box or bench before standing back up.
 It teaches proper hip hinge mechanics, builds quad and glute strength, and is easier to learn than a full back squat.
 Start with a box height that puts your hips just below parallel.
 Add weight progressively over weeks.
 Aim for 3 sets of 6 to 8 reps.

 How Quickly Can You Expect Results?